-The fair value of derivative financial instruments is determined according to the type of derivative financial instrument.
-The fair value of derivative financial instruments traded on exchange markets and derivative financial instruments traded on over-the-counter markets that are settled through a clearing house is determined, respectively, using the prices on the major stock exchanges representing the active market and clearing house prices.
+The fair value of derivative financial instruments is determined according to the type of instrument.
+The fair value of derivative financial instruments traded on exchange markets and on over-the-counter markets that are settled through a clearing house is determined, respectively, using the prices on the major stock exchanges representing the active market and clearing house prices.
 The fair value of the other derivative financial instruments traded on over-the-counter markets is determined using recognized and commonly used valuation techniques such as the discounted cash flow technique or other financial models.
 These techniques require the development and use of assumptions that take into account observable and unobservable inputs such as the interest rate curves and credit spreads that make up the discount rates as well as foreign exchange rate curves, prices of the underlying, and volatility.

-Fair Value Valuation Techniques (cont.)
+Fair value valuation techniques (cont.)